 This is a small document sent out by the client to everyone required on the day of photo shooting.
 This outlines all the information you’ll need for the shoot including contact details, street addresses, call times and any reference images.

 This is the time you are required to turn up for your shoot/job.

-Clients will request models to attend a casting before they book anyone for a job.
+Clients will request male and female models to attend a casting before they book anyone for a job.
 Depending on the job they will ask you to try on their clothes, take some photos and walk for them.

 Your comp cards are kept in the back of your portfolio and are what you give to clients at castings / meet & greets.
 Your comp card generally contains your strongest headshot and a selection of smaller photographs so clients can easily see how you photograph and what styles of shoots you have experience in.
 Your comp card should also state your name, measurements and your agency’s contact information so clients can easily book you for jobs.

 Digitals, or sometimes called “Polaroids” are a series of naturally lit photographs highlighting your facial features as well as your body shape.
 Digis are used during the submitting process to any modelling agency.

 In some cases clients will book you for a job where no casting or go-see is required.
 These jobs are called direct bookings.